autosd-vss-mw/vss-lib/README.md

 ### Step 3: Install the Library

-Install the library and the vss dbus demo service:
+Install the library and the VSS D-Bus demo service:

 ```bash
 sudo pip install .